prometheus/docs/content/docs/guides/go-application.md

 ## Adding your own metrics

 The application [above](#how-go-exposition-works) exposes only the default Go metrics.
 You can also register your own custom application-specific metrics.
-This example application exposes a `myapp_queued_ops` [counter](/docs/concepts/metric_types/#counter) that counts the number of operations that have been queued thus far.
+This example application exposes a `myapp_processed_ops_total` [counter](/docs/concepts/metric_types/#counter) that counts the number of operations that have been processed thus far.
 Every 2 seconds, the counter is incremented by one.

 ```go
 package main